timbod7/hexalamp/README.md

-Embedded rust code for a cylindrical LED light sculpture.
+# A cylindrical LED light sculpture

+3D Models:

+The [3d models](3d-models) are built in openscad and sliced with PrusaSlicer.

+Embedded Code:

+The [firmware](firmware) is written in rust.

 Hardware: